Jurors in the Proud Boys trial hear the start of the seditious conspiracy case

 Defense opening statements

-Defense lawyers asserted Thursday that their clients hadn't planned to attack the Capitol building or delay the electoral vote count that day.
+Defense lawyers said Thursday that their clients hadn't planned to attack the Capitol building or delay the electoral vote count that day.
 They also maintain the Justice Department is overhyping the case.

 Nordean's lawyer, Nicholas Smith, used his opening statement to assert that the Department of Justice's case is logically flawed, and that just because there was a riot after a protest on Jan.
 6, doesn't mean his client planned for the events to unfold as they did.
 Smith encouraged the jury to view the case as doctors would, detached and without emotion, he said.